AnyFetch/developers.anyfetch.com/guides/tutorials/document-type.md

 }
 {%endraw%}
 ```

+> You can test your templates with the [anyfetch-assets](https://github.com/AnyFetch/anyfetch-assets) bower package.

 ### Wrapping up
 We can now create our document-type (don't get scared, this is just a merge from all our previous JSON):